Which means of transport to use à DUBLIN?

-From the airport to the city centre Dublin
+From the airport to the city centre à DUBLIN

-Otherwise, you can also find the big car rental companies at the arrivals level.
+Otherwise, you'll also find the major car rental companies on the arrivals level.

 The port or Dublin Ferryport is about 3 km from the city center.
 These are the arrival ports of the Irish Ferries (www.irishferries.com) or Stena Line (www.stenaline.fr) which operate ferries from France.
 If you go by car, you will use the new Dublin Port Tunnel (toll) located in the port complex, which allows easier access to the port and north Dublin.
 You can also get there by public bus from the main Dublin bus station.

-Bus.
-The national bus company Eireann (www.buseireann.ie) serves the rest of the country from Dublin.
-The network covers nearly one hundred local destinations and also offers day trips and daily connections to Great Britain and continental Europe.
-So you can say that you'll see a lot of them on the Irish roads!
+Bus services.
+The national bus company Éireann (www.buseireann.ie) operates from Dublin to the rest of the country.
+The network covers almost a hundred local destinations, and also offers day trips and daily connections to Great Britain and continental Europe.
+Suffice to say, you'll come across a lot of them on Irish roads!

-Avoid rush hour, when the streets are congested, and allow more time to reach the airport (normally 30-45 minutes), especially in the early evening and on weekends after a Gaelic soccer or hurling match.
+Avoid rush hours, when streets are congested, and allow extra time to reach the airport (between 30 and 45 minutes in normal times), especially in the early evening and at weekends after a Gaelic soccer or hurling match.

 DART.
-The DART (Dublin Area Rapid Transit) is a train service of the Iarnród Eireann railway company.
-It serves the city of Dublin and the surrounding area, and is an excellent way to discover the capital and the surrounding coastline in the blink of an eye.
-It runs for about 40 kilometers and makes more than 20 stops, connecting Malahide and Howth to the north and Greystones to the south of Dublin.
+DART (Dublin Area Rapid Transit) is a train service operated by the Iarnród Éireann railway company.
+It serves Dublin city and the surrounding area, and is an excellent way to discover the capital and surrounding coastline in the blink of an eye.
+Over a 40-kilometer route, it makes more than 20 stops, linking Malahide and Howth to the north, and Greystones to the south of Dublin.
 Within Dublin, the DART stops (from south to north) at Lansdowne Road, Grand Canal Dock, Pearse Station, Tara Street and Connolly Station.

-The Leap Visitor Card is a very convenient pass that allows unlimited use of buses, Luas and DART.
+The Leap Visitor Card is a practical pass that gives unlimited use of buses, Luas streetcars and DART.
 It costs €8 for a 24-hour card, €16 for 3 days and €32 for 7 days.

 Generally speaking, it is very easy to get around the city center on foot, and the car is to be avoided.
 Especially since parking lots are usually very expensive.